 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Company did not have any cash equivalents as of June 11, 2021.
+The Company did not have any cash equivalents as of June 30, 2021.

-Cash held in Trust Account
+Marketable Securities Held in Trust Account

-At June 11, 2021, the assets held in the Trust Account were held in cash.
+At June 30, 2021 substantially all of the assets held in the Trust Account were held in money market funds which are invested primarily in U.S. Treasury securities.